-The partnering with Māori focus area is anchored in the importance of Te Tiriti o Waitangi Treaty of Waitangi and working with Iwi Māori as tangata whenua.
+The partnering with Māori focus area is anchored in the importance of Te Tiriti o Waitangi and working with Iwi Māori as tangata whenua.
 It also recognises the legal obligations on local government to ensure that Māori are more actively involved in our decision-making processes.